hyosung11/Launch-School/Courses/journal.md

 15:35 Finished study session with Mel Truong and she said she had take the JS129 written assessment twice.
 She's taking the interview assessment tomorrow.
 I'm tired and going to take a break before the Writers Bloc at 16:00.

 17:11 After the Writers Bloc meeting and I'm a little tired.
 It's good to talk with Benjamin Perrault though about stuff.
 I have some friends in Launch School.
 He's almost done with core and getting ready for capstone.

+17:32 Finished reviewing Lesson 2 and on to Lesson 3 from my MBP now.